-- 112. Post, record and report occupational illness and injuries in a timely manner. - 113.Be knowledgeable of rules in accordance with U.S. labor laws for hiring migrant workers, including their children, housing, working conditions and compensation. - 114.
-Pay wages in accordance with national and state laws. - 115.
-Housing for temporary labor that consists of shelter, water supply, toilet facilities, bathing facilities, sewage disposal facilities, lighting, refuse disposal, first aid, pest control, and reporting of communicable disease. - 116.
-Employees have access to sanitation that consists of drinking water, toilet and handwashing facilities. - 117.
-Review and update the health and safety program periodically; conduct periodic meetings and training sessions. - 118.
-The wage rate paid to workers is equal to or higher than the federal minimum wage and wage records show that workers are paid regularly and on time through an appropriate method of payment. - 119.
-There are no workers employed below the minimum age for employment defined by law. - 120.
-The farm abides by the state laws regarding nighttime work and prohibited hazardous occupations allowed for underage minors. - 121.
-There are no forms of forced labor or forced prison labor on the farm. - 122.
-Taking measures such as posting Equal Employment Opportunity Commission (EEOC) placards and posters in common areas in order to advise of the policy to prevent all forms of discrimination in the workplace and also advise of grievance procedures. - 123.
-Equal wages are paid to workers who perform the same job, irrespective of gender. - 124.
-Workers have the right to establish or join organizations of their own choosing and there is no management interference with the right of workers to bargain collectively. - 125.
-Use of corporal punishment, mental or physical coercion, sexual harassment or physical or verbal abuse or harassment of any kind is prohibited. - 126.
-Participate in producer, professional, or civic organizations actively promoting community well-being. - 127.
-Workers have clear work-related agreements and expectations either in written or verbal contract. - 128.
+- 118. Participate in producer, professional, or civic organizations actively promoting community well-being. - 119.
+Review and update the health and safety program periodically; conduct periodic meetings and training sessions. - 120.
+The wage rate paid to workers is equal to or higher than the federal minimum wage and wage records show that workers are paid regularly and on time through an appropriate method of payment. - 121.
+There are no workers employed below the minimum age for employment defined by law. - 122.
+The farm abides by the state laws regarding nighttime work and prohibited hazardous occupations allowed for underage minors. - 123.
+There are no forms of forced labor or forced prison labor on the farm. - 124.
+Take measures such as posting Equal Employment Opportunity Commission (EEOC) placards and posters in common areas in order to advise of the policy to prevent all forms of discrimination in the workplace and also advise of grievance procedures. - 125.
+Equal wages are paid to workers who perform the same job, irrespective of gender. - 126.
+Workers have the right to establish or join organizations of their own choosing and there is no management interference with the right of workers to bargain collectively. - 127.
+Use of corporal punishment, mental or physical coercion, sexual harassment or physical or verbal abuse or harassment of any kind is prohibited. - 128.
+Workers have clear work-related agreements and expectations either in written or verbal contract. - 129.
 Ensure the farm has a clear set of procedure in case of any worker grievances.